Trello vs Jira: Which one to choose? (2023)

 Communication within a Trello card

-In Jira, you’ll mostly communicate through the comments issue field, where you can ask any questions related to the issue or share any important updates.
+Jira facilitates communication in project management through the comments issue field, where you can ask any questions related to the issue or share any important updates.

 Just like in Trello, you can @mention your team members to get their attention and use the Watch issue feature to stay up to date with the changes.